 Extensions exert traction or strain on the hair follicles.
 Over time, this can cause them to be stunted and, as a result, make the hair finer.

-In the more serious cases, it causes alopecic sections or ‘bald spots’ to appear all over the head.
-If you stop using the extensions this process is reversible; but if you don’t then it isn’t.
+In more serious cases, it causes alopecic sections or ‘bald spots’ to appear all over the head.
+If you stop using the extensions in time, then this process is reversible; but if you don’t then it isn’t.

 The extensions can damage the hair cuticles.
 It not only reduces the hair’s brightness and vitality but can also cause frizz, fragility, and even breakages.

 There are cases where the extensions cause damage to the scalp.
 This can even lead to folliculitis, where the hair follicles become inflamed.